garagorry/cldr/cdppc/provisioning/az/bpn/readme.md

 ## Working Example:

-The following sequence creates an environment using private endpoints for Azure PostgreSQL/Storage Account, with Private IPs and a Raz enabled Data Lake:
+The following sequence creates an environment using private endpoints for Azure PostgreSQL/Storage Account, with Private IPs, a Raz enabled Data Lake, and a Data Engineering Cluster:

 - Pre-requisites: